-- 10.1.1 ATS Surveillance services are provided within the NAT HLA where radar, ADS-B or multilateration coverage exists in accordance with ATS Surveillance procedures in the Procedures for Air Navigation Services Air Traffic Management (PANS-ATM, Doc 4444). - 10.1.2 Although ADS-B coverage exists throughout a large section of the NAT, ADS-B equipage is not mandated except on routes Tango-9 and Tango-290. - 10.1.3 If ADS-B equipment B1 or B2 has been filed in Item 10b of the ICAO FPL, the pilot shall consider that the aircraft is identified when the aircraft is operating above FL 285 in the Gander OCACTA, Shanwick OCACTA, Santa Maria OCACTA and the Reykjavik OCACTA south of 87°N. The controller will not inform the pilot of the identification.
+- 8.1.1 ATS Surveillance services are provided within the NAT HLA where radar, ADS-B or multilateration coverage exists in accordance with ATS Surveillance procedures in the Procedures for Air Navigation Services Air Traffic Management (PANS-ATM, Doc 4444). - 8.1.2 Although ADS-B coverage exists throughout a large section of the NAT, ADS-B equipage is not mandated except on routes T9 and T290. - 8.1.3 If ADS-B equipment B1 or B2 has been filed in Item 10b of the ICAO FPL, the pilot shall consider that the aircraft is identified when the aircraft is operating above FL 285 in the Gander OCA, Shanwick OCA, Santa Maria OCA and the Reykjavik OCA south of 87°N. The controller will not inform the pilot of the identification.
 The controller will inform the pilot if the aircraft is not identified.
 This procedure is established to facilitate application of ATS surveillance separation using CPDLC by eliminating the need to inform every aircraft via CPDLC that the aircraft is identified.

-10.2 OPERATION OF SSR TRANSPONDERS
+8.2 OPERATION OF SSR TRANSPONDERS

-- 10.2.1 All aircraft operating as IFR flights in the NAT region shall be equipped with a pressure-altitude reporting SSR transponder. - Unless otherwise directed by ATC, pilots flying in NAT airspace shall operate transponders continuously in Mode A/C Code 2000, except that the last assigned code shall be retained for a period of 130 minutes after passing the OEPentry into NAT airspace or after leaving a surveillance service area.
+- 8.2.1 All aircraft operating as IFR flights in the NAT region shall be equipped with a pressure-altitude reporting SSR transponder. - 8.2.2 Unless otherwise directed by ATC, pilots flying in NAT airspace shall operate transponders continuously in Mode A/C Code 2000, except that the last assigned code shall be retained for a period of 10 minutes after passing the OEP.
 Pilots should note that it is important to change from the last assigned domestic code to Code 2000 since the original domestic code may not be recognized by the subsequent Domestic Radar Service on exit from the oceanic airspace.
-The following exceptions applies: - Reykjavik OACACC provides a radar control service in the south-eastern part of its area and consequently transponder codes issued by Reykjavik OACACC must be retained throughout the Reykjavik OCA until advised by ATC. - a) All eastbound flights routing Reykjavik Shanwick Scottish shall squawk Mode A Code 2000 ten minutes after entering Shanwick airspace. - b) Tango 9: the change to Code 2000 should be made 10 minutes after passing BEGAS northbound and 10 minutes after passing LASNO southbound. - c) Tango 290: the change to Code 2000 should be made 10 minutes after passing ADVAT northbound and 10 minutes after passing GELPO southbound. - This procedure does not affect the use of the special purpose codes (7500, 7600 and 7700) in cases of unlawful interference, radio failure or emergency.
+The following exception applies: - Reykjavik OAC provides a radar control service in the south-eastern part of its area and consequently transponder codes issued by Reykjavik OAC must be retained throughout the Reykjavik OCA until advised by ATC. - 8.2.3 This procedure does not affect the use of the special purpose codes (7500, 7600 and 7700) in cases of unlawful interference, radio failure or emergency.
 However, given the current heightened security environment flight crews must exercise CAUTION when selecting Codes not to inadvertently cycle through any of these special purpose codes and thereby possibly initiate the launching of an interception.

-10.3 OPERATION OF ADS-B TRANSMITTERS
+8.3 OPERATION OF ADS-B TRANSMITTERS

-10.3.1 ADS-B services are already available in some continental airspaces immediately adjacent to the NAT region as well as within some portions of the NAT HLA.
-ADS-B equipage is not mandated except on routes Tango-9 and Tango-290.

-10.3.2 Eligibility for ADS-B service in the NAT is based upon the provisions in the Doc 7030 section 5.5.
+- 8.3.1 ADS-B services are already available in some continental airspaces immediately adjacent to the NAT region as well as within some portions of the NAT HLA.
+ADS-B equipage is not mandated except on routes T9 and T290. - 8.3.2 Eligibility for ADS-B service in the NAT is based upon the provisions in the Doc 7030 section 5.5.